-- Floor Area Ratio.
-Projects that include nonresidential space, including mixed-use, shall not exceed the allowable floor area ratio (FAR) set in Map 6.1-2. - 1.
+- A. Floor Area Ratio.
+Projects that include non-residential space, including mixed-use, shall not exceed the allowable floor area ratio (FAR) per Map 6.1-2. - 1.
 In mixed-use projects, residential floor area is included in FAR. - 2.
 Areas used exclusively for vehicle and bicycle parking and loading are excluded from FAR. - 3.
-This maximum is based on gross site area; a reduction in buildable area due to dedications/ easements shall not reduce allowable maximums.
+The maximum is based on total site area.
+If a street dedication or easement is required, FAR shall be calculated using the size of the lot prior to the street dedication or easement.

-Map 6.1-3: Maximum Building Height
+Map 6.1-2: Allowable Floor Area Ratio